Transport in Mumbai: Rickshaws

 Auto rickshaws play an important role in public transport in Mumbai.
 There are 246,458 black and yellow metered auto rickshaws, often simply called autos, in the Mumbai MMR as of 2008.
 Since 2002, all auto rickshaws have been required to use CNG as fuel.
 However, not all rickshaws comply.
-Mumbai MMRDA extends up to Thane M.C, Alibag, Badlapur, Bhiwandi M.C, Kaylan M.C. and Ulhasnagar M.C., and in these areas a CNG filling facility is not available, hence the fuel is either petrol or LPG.
+In some areas if a CNG filling facility is not available, the fuel is either petrol or LPG.